DAV College, Kanpur

 Dayanand Anglo Vaidik Mahavidyalaya (D.A.V.
-College) is a college in Kanpur, Uttar Pradesh, India, established in 1919 by Lala Diwan Chand, is the second oldest college in the city.
+College) is a college in Kanpur, Uttar Pradesh, India.
+Established in 1919 by Lala Diwan Chand, it is the second oldest college in the city.
 The college is situated in Civil Lines, opposite the Green Park Stadium.
 It is affiliated with Chhatrapati Sahu Ji Maharaj University (formerly Kanpur University), formerly with the University of Agra.
-The college is accredited by the Indian NAAC.
-Manas Pandey is present principal of this college.
+The college is accredited by the NAAC.
+Manas Pandey is the present principal of the college.
 It is managed by the Dayanand Anglo-Vedic College Trust and Management Society.

 History

-DAV College has contributed immensely to the Indian independence movement.
-The college hostel is nerve center of patriotic activities.
-In 1928, Mahatma Gandhi visited here.
-Incumbent President of India Ram Nath Kovind and former Prime Minister of India Atal Bihari Vajpayee are notable alumni of the college.
+In 1928, Mahatma Gandhi visited DAV College.
+Former President of India Ram Nath Kovind and former Prime Minister of India Atal Bihari Vajpayee are notable alumni of the college.

 Notable alumni

-Some notable alumni of this college are the following:
+Notable alumni of this college include: